irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/03-structure-of-a-data-analysis/README.md

 - If you can't find it for free, buy the data.
 - If you can't buy the data, design and run a study to generate the data.
 - If you can't generate the data, settle for a less-than-ideal dataset.

+What are some important things to do when obtaining data?

+- Obtain raw data.
+    - Polite emails go a long way.
+- Note and reference the source.
+- When mining Web data:
+    - Respect the terms of use.
+    - Record URLs and access times when downloaded.